Select your language

 2.25.
 Confidential comments to the editor should not be a place for denigration or false accusation, done in the knowledge that the authors will not see these comments.

 2.26.
-Not suggest that authors include citations to the reviewer’s (or their associates’) work merely to increase the reviewer’s (or their associates’) citation count or to enhance the visibility of their or their associates’ work; suggestions must be based on valid academic or technological reasons.
+Not to suggest that authors include citations to the reviewer’s (or their associates’) work merely to increase the reviewer’s (or their associates’) citation count or to enhance the visibility of their or their associates’ work; suggestions must be based on valid academic or technological reasons.

 2.27.
 Respond promptly if contacted by the journal about matters related to their review of a manuscript and provide the information required.